ri-dev-git/reserve/README.md

 # reserve
-The repo make call to multiple chains and blockchains to get the balance and price of the crypto assets for the respective address.
+The repo makes callw to multiple blcockchains to get the balance and price of the crypto assets for the respective native addresses.

+# Requirements
+- node

-# installation
+# pakages installation
 `npm i`

 # run locally